George Soros looks to establish new global finance system

 A new global economic policy is on the table at a meeting in the American town of Bretton Woods.
 Economists, finance experts and scholars from across the world are gathered at the conference, held by billionaire George Soros.

-“We need global cooperation to get us out of that current crisis, but also to help us to make a transition to a new type of economy where power is more widely dispersed around the world,” he said, “an economy that can deal with climate change and make the green transition that we need.”
+Gerald Epstein, Professor and Chair of Economics at the University of Massachussetts at Amherst, says emerging countries and financial regulators have much heavier responsibilities in the face of the global financial crisis.“We need global cooperation to get us out of that current crisis, but also to help us to make a transition to a new type of economy where power is more widely dispersed around the world,” he said, “an economy that can deal with climate change and make the green transition that we need.”

-“US consumption, by some estimates, is expected to go down to as little as 20 percent,” he said.
+Roman Frydman, a professor of economics at New York University, noted that the BRICS countries are accounting for an increasingly larger part of world consumption.“US consumption, by some estimates, is expected to go down to as little as 20 percent,” he said.
 “And Europe will be another 20 percent.
 And the rest of the world will be about 60 percent.
 That’s a major, major transformation.
 And all these countries will play a much bigger role… in the next couple decades.”